By: Leslie Pinkerton, Marketing Content Manager, 1/31/17

 File storage and retrieval is only one component of Marketing Asset Management.
 This type of software is designed for the needs of a distributed sales and marketing organization.

-Additionally, from within a MAM tool, assets can be distributed across online and offline channels (and this distribution and usage can be measured and reported on.)
+Additionally, from within a marketing asset management system, print and digital assets can be distributed across online and offline channels (and this distribution and usage can be measured and reported on.)

 Myth #3: Only marketers care about Marketing Asset Management.